pedrorouremalta/f5-awaf-attack-signature-enforcer/README.md

 ### Listing WAF policies

-To list all WAF policies on the system, use the action *list-waf-policies*:
+To list all WAF policies on the system, run:

 ```
 ./f5-awaf-attack-signature-enforcer -action list-waf-policies